-In 1982, after completion of his Military training, he went back to his old dojo just to find that none of the students he knew were left.
-The dojo was still there, but the students were doing Funakoshi karate again, under a different Sensei.
-Riaan re-joined the Funakoshi style where he had graded to shodan in 1987 and to nidan in 1990.
+In 1979, Sensei Riaan matriculated and started his two years of compulsory military training in 1980, with the Artillery Corps of the South African Defence Force.
+After completing his military service, he went back to the dojo, only to find out that none of the students he knew were left.
+The dojo was still there, but the remaining students were doing Funakoshi Karate again, under the leadership of a new Sensei.
+Riaan re-joined the dojo and the Funakoshi style, and graded for his first black belt (Shodan) in 1987.

-In 2012, at the National training camp at Gariep, Sensei Riaan was awarded the rank of Kyoshi Nanadan (7th dan) by Hanshi Doug Perry (9th dan), in the presence of numerous other Kyoshi and Renshi instructors from the USA who all attended the camp.
+In 2012, at the South African National training camp at Gariep, Sensei Riaan graded for his 7th Dan, and was awarded the rank of Kyoshi Nanadan by Hanshi Doug Perry (9th Dan), in the presence of numerous other Kyoshi and Renshi instructors from the USA, who all attended the camp.